weiju/ratr0-engine/README.md

 ## The World subsystem

+Games are build from a set of scenes that are connected to each other.
+Each scene represents an isolated logical unit like a level, a title screen or a high score screen etc.

 ### Scenes and Nodes

 The world subsystem is based around scene trees.
 At each moment, there is a current